Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 #### Signature(s)

 ```
-  getTransactionById(id: models.TransactionId, timeoutMillis: uint64, confidenceFactor: double) returns TransactionReceipt
+  getTransactionById(id: models.TransactionId, timeoutMillis: uint64, confidenceFactor: double)
+      returns TransactionReceipt
 ```

 #### Description

 Retrieve a transaction with the specified `id` from the configured Genus service.
 This returns its result when there is a transaction present in the genus service with the specified id and the confidence factor of the block that contains the transaction is greater than or equal to the value of the `confidenceFactor` parameter.

 This method/function will wait no longer than the specified number of milliseconds to return.
-When the method/function has waited this amount of time and there is no result to be returned, the method produces an error.
+When the method/function has waited this amount of time and there is no result to be returned, the method/function produces an error.

 #### Parameters

 * `id` the ID of the transaction to find.
 * `timeoutMillis` The maximum number of milliseconds to wait.
-The default value will be 2000 (2 seconds).
+The default value is 2000 (2 seconds).
 * `confidenceFactor` is 1 minus the probability that a block will be reorged.
-The default value will be 0.9999999.
+The default value is 0.9999999.

 #### Returns